Page 4 - Shopify

 4.

-Customer support is improved significantly with the Shopify Login as Customer App since you can assist customers in placing orders and fixing account-related issues timely.
+Customer support is improved significantly with the since you can assist customers with their requests timely.
 But that's not it.

-Shopify store admin is not the only place where you can log in to your customers' accounts from.
-You can also log in to customer accounts from your CRM or helpdesk, etc. (if they allow you to extend them and run requests to custom API that comes with our app).
+Shopify store admin is not the only place where you can from.
+You can also do that from your CRM or helpdesk, etc. (if they allow you to extend them and run requests to the custom API that comes with our app).

 Log in to Customer Accounts